nisala1997/UOP-FOS_GPA_CALCULATER/README.md

 ![header](https://capsule-render.vercel.app/api?type=Waving&color=auto&animation=fadeIn&height=160&section=header&text=GPA%20CALCULATER&fontSize=60)
-# calculate-gpa
+# calculate-GPA

-A simple notebook to calculate the GPA using a csv file with the results.
+A simple notebook to calculate the GPA using a CSV file with the results.
 This implementation is based on the GPA calculation guidelines of the `Faculty of Science, University of Peradeniya (FoS, UoP).`

 # Prerequisites